 Let Me Explain

-In our case, taking care of mom was a family effort.
+In our case, being a live-in caregiver for mom was a group effort.
 There was myself, my wife and son, who moved in with her to be live-in caregivers.
 We had the steadfast support of my sister and brother and many extended family members and friends to call on when we needed some help.
 And call we did.

 There were times when the situation was tense and stressful.
 We still had school and our jobs to tend to.
 But we also had mother’s care to supervise.
 Sometimes, the schedule was hectic.
 There were times when we had to choose which task was most important.
 I missed a few days’ work.
 Some nights I got little sleep.
 Other nights I slept at the hospital in mother’s room.